 - improve economic, clinical, and humanistic outcomes (ECHOs);

-- achieve the Triple/Quadruple Aim of reduced per capita costs, improved population health, and enhanced patients and provider experiences;
+- achieve the Triple/Quadruple/Quintuple Aim of reduced per capita costs, improved population health, enhanced patient and provider experiences, and boosted health equity;

 - reduce the incidence, prevalence, and cost of diseases and other adverse conditions;

 - increase the wellbeing, productive capacity, and socioeconomic status of individuals, organizations, and communities; and

 Briefed on U.S. healthcare’s digital transformation and growing transparencies, Life Science leaders attending “Performance, Outcomes, and Impact Analytics” gain strategic advantages in value-based contracting (VBC) and outcomes-based compensation (OBC).

 To learn more about performance, outcomes, and impact analytics—and how to develop markets, companies, and products with these ends in mind—call us today at +1 949-336-1691 or schedule a Zoom at https://bit.ly/3MQ2MoG